 3192.
 Separate counseling sessions; history of abuse in family relationship

-In a proceeding in which counseling is ordered pursuant to this chapter, where there has been a history of abuse by either parent against the child or by one parent against the other parent and a protective order as defined in Section 6218 is in effect, the court may order the parties to participate in counseling separately and at separate times.
-Each party shall bear the cost of his or her own counseling separately, unless good cause is shown for a different apportionment.
+In a proceeding in which counseling is ordered pursuant to this chapter, where there has been a history of abuse by either parent against the child or by one parent against the other parent and a protective order, as defined in Section 6218, is in effect, the court may order the parties to participate in counseling separately and at separate times.
+Each party shall bear the cost of the party’s own counseling separately, unless good cause is shown for a different apportionment.
 The costs associated with a minor child participating in counseling shall be apportioned in accordance with Section 4062.

 © 2008–2019 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.